test-fullautomation/robotframework-testsuitesmanagement/packagedoc/additional_docs/Introduction.rst

 RobotFramework AIO testsuites management documentation
 ======================================================

-**This is the documentation for robotframework-testsuitesmanagement library**
+**This is the documentation for RobotFramework_Testsuites**

 The RobotFramework_Testsuites package works together with `JsonPreprocessor <https://github.com/test-fullautomation/python-jsonpreprocessor>`_
-Python package to provide the enhanced features such as json configuration files, 4 different levels of configuation, global parameters, schema validation, etc
+Python package to provide the enhanced features such as json configuration files, 4 different levels of configuation, global parameters, schema validation, etc.

-This testsuites management package will support testing for many variants of product on the same Robot project by switching between different configuration files via variant name.
+This RobotFramework_Testsuites package will support testing for many variants of product on the same Robot project by switching between different configuration files via variant name.